-MONITORING/RECORDKEEPING - In compliance with the ROP, the dust collection system is equipped with a differential pressure gauge (SC IV.2) and is operated with the pressure drop across the dust collector filters between 2.20 and 3.20 inches.
-(SC III.1) The facility reports that the required weekly documentation (SC VI.1) is conducted in conjunction with the weekly safety inspections.
+MONITORING/RECORDKEEPING - In compliance with the ROP, the dust collection system is equipped with a differential pressure gauge (Booth # 1) (SC IV.2) and is operated with the pressure drop across the dust collector filters between 2.20 and 3.20 inches.
+(SC III.1) Booths #2 and #3 are reported to be equipped with monitoring system (SC III.1) The facility reports that the required weekly documentation (SC VI.1) is conducted in conjunction with the weekly safety inspections.

-At the time of the March 16, 2018, site inspection the pressure drop for booth #1 was 3.1-3.2 inches.
+During the week of December 2, 2019, the pressure drop for booth #1 was 2.8 inches, and within the proper operating range.
 A review of the records indicated that in compliance with the permit, the facility records the pressure drop once per week (SC VI.1).
-Facility staff reported that they would be replacing the filter within the next day or two.